 Deciphering the dragonfly candle

-When the market has been in an uptrend, i.e., prices are increasing until a point of resistance, a dragonfly doji forms at the top of the chart.
+When the market has been in an uptrend, i.e., prices are increasing until a point of resistance, a dragonfly doji candlestick forms at the top of the chart.
 It indicates that the prices may fall from that point.

-Similarly, in a downtrend market where prices fall until they reach a point of support, dragonfly doji forms at the bottom of the chart, suggesting an increase in price going forward.
+Similarly, in a downtrend market where prices fall until they reach a point of support, dragonfly doji candlestick forms at the bottom of the chart, suggesting an increase in price going forward.

 The long lower wick shows a strong pull from the bearish traders in the market, trying to bring the prices down.
 But, a strong force from the bulls takes the prices upward to the maximum point possible, and the stock is finally closed there.

 Since bulls and bears are equally powerful here, the market is not influenced by either of them.
+Empower your trading with insights on bull and bear flag patterns.
+Decode market signals and make informed decisions today!

-Is the dragonfly doji candlestick pattern bullish?
+Is dragonfly doji bullish?

 Yes, the dragonfly doji candlestick indicates a bullish pattern before the formation of the doji candle.
 Since this is a reversal trend indicator, the market becomes bearish after the formation of this doji candle.